Alain Prost

+After retiring from Formula One, Prost was a race-winner in the 2005 FFSA GT Championship, and entered the Race of Champions in 2010, representing France alongside Sébastien Loeb.
+In ice racing, Prost is a three-time champion of the Andros Trophy, competing from 2003 to 2012.
+He was the co-owner of Renault e.dams in Formula E until 2018, winning three consecutive Teams' Championships from 2014–15 to 2016–17.
+Prost was inducted into the International Motorsports Hall of Fame in 1999.

 Early life

 Alain Prost was born in the commune of Lorette near the town of Saint-Chamond, in the département of Loire close to Saint-Étienne, France to André Prost and Marie-Rose Karatchian, born in France of Armenian descent.
-Prost had one younger brother called Daniel, who died of cancer in September 1986.
+His father ran a furniture store.
+Prost had one older brother called Daniel, who died of cancer in September 1986.
 Prost was an active and athletic child, who enthusiastically took part in diverse sports, including wrestling, roller skating and football.
 In doing so he broke his nose several times.
 He considered careers as a gym instructor or a professional footballer before he discovered kart racing at the age of 14 while on a family holiday.
 This new sport quickly became his career of choice.
+At age 16, he bought his first kart with money he saved working for his father's shop.

 Prost won several karting championships in his teens.
-In 1974, he left school to become a full-time racer, supporting himself by tuning engines and becoming a kart distributor.
-His prize for winning the 1975 French senior karting championship was a season in French Formula Renault, a category in which he won the title and all but one race in 1976.
+In 1974, he became a full-time racer.
+He won the French senior karting championship in 1975.